freqtrade/freqtrade/docs/freqai-running.md

     *want* to retrain a new model with the same config file, you should simply change the `identifier`.
     This way, you can return to using any model you wish by simply specifying the `identifier`.

+!!!
+Note
+    Backtesting calls the `set_freqai_targets()` function for every window defined in `backtest_period_days` parameter to better simulate the dry/run live behavior, but it's analyzes the whole time-range at once in `feature_engineering_*()` for performance reasons.
+    Because of this, strategy authors need to make sure that strategies do not look-ahead into the future at `feature_engineering_*()` functions.
+    Strategy authors should carefully read the [Common Mistakes](strategy-customization.md#common-mistakes-when-developing-strategies)

 ---

 ### Saving prediction data